jacklxc/ParagraphJointModel/README.md

 The BioSentVec model is available [here](https://github.com/ncbi-nlp/BioSentVec#biosentvec).

 The SciFact claim files and corpus file are available at [SciFact repo](https://github.com/allenai/scifact).
+The checkpoint of Paragraph-Joint model used for the paper (trained on training set) is available [here](https://drive.google.com/file/d/1agyrkUGJ0lxTBJpdy1QCyaAAJyxBnoO2/view?usp=sharing).
-The checkpoint of the model used for leaderboard submission is available [here](https://drive.google.com/file/d/1hMrQzFe1EaJpCN9s3pF27Wu3amBbekiI/view?usp=sharing).
+The checkpoint of Paragraph-Joint model used for leaderboard submission (trained on train+dev set) is available [here](https://drive.google.com/file/d/1hMrQzFe1EaJpCN9s3pF27Wu3amBbekiI/view?usp=sharing).

 ### Abstract Retrieval
 ```